 Waaay Beyond Just Organic

-The excerpts below are from the Introduction to
+The excerpts below are from the Chapter 1 of

 The New Agriculture: What It Is, and What It Is Not

 How did we end up where we are with our food supply today?
 Most would admit it looks pretty grim.
 Setting aside looming food shortages and price inflation worldwide, how did we end up with such abysmal nutritional quality coupled with high levels of noxious chemicals and compounded by deteriorating agricultural soils around the world?

 Unsurprisingly, it has the same roots as our present abysmal economic prospects, being rooted in short-sighted greed coupled with ignorance and manipulated for the benefit of a few at the expense of the rest.
 Unlike economics, however, who stands to gain when the whole of humanity is ill and malnourished?
 Not humanity, that's for sure.

 The wealthy may have more money and more security, but their food is no better than that of the average peasant and often worse.
 The falling tide of nutritional quality in food has left everyone's boat high and dry.
 Surely the wealthy aren't starving for bulk of food, but they suffer from the same diseases of malnutrition and toxicity as the rest of us do, namely cancer, diabetes, heart disease, and the various auto-immune diseases ranging from MS to AIDS.
 Whether dining in the fanciest restaurant or the poorest hut, nutrient deficiency and toxic overload are on everyone's plate.